tajji/RepData_PeerAssessment1/PA1_template.md

     simplify = TRUE)
 ```

+Creating histogram for clean data with NAs imputed.

 ```r
 hist(clean_step_sum, xlab = "number of steps", main = "Histogram of the total number of steps taken each day")